solo-system/solo-system.github.io/home.md

 £120 (including a 5-day battery, memory card and a really good microphone).
 The cost without battery and memory card is £87 (for comparison with commercial systems).
-But there's a lot of flexibility with components if you are picky for example, with a car battery the system will record for around 40 days (costing £163 pounds).
+But there's a lot of flexibility with components if you are picky.
+For example - with a car battery the system will record for around 40 days (costing £163 pounds).

 A typical deployment (the Solo:basic - pictured above) would be